Constraints imposed by the partial wave amplitudes on the decays of $J=1,2$ mesons: Deriving the PWA s PWAs

+where $f_{a_1\rho\pi}$ is the isospin symmetry factor.
+The decay widths for the other members of the nonet can be obtained by using the corresponding values for the masses, energy, and isospin symmetry factor.
+The first term in the decay width arises purely from the contact interactions.
+The third term arises from the derivative interactions and adds to the contributions from the contact interactions.
+The second term is the interference between the contact and derivative interactions.
+The sign of $g_d^A$ indicates that the contact and derivative interactions interfere destructively.

-Substituting the values of the masses of the mesons involved and the magnitude of the 3-momentum carried by the decay products, we get $G_2/G_0=-0.045$, which is within the error margin of the experimental value of $-0.062\pm 0.02$ \cite{Zyla:2020zbs}.
-The $b_1(1235)\to\omega\pi$ decay is comparable to the $a_1(1260)\to\rho\pi$ decay in that, the masses of the mesons involved and the 3-momenta carried by the decay products are nearly equal.
-Thus, one could expect the ratios of the PWAs to be nearly the same for both the decays.
-The simple Lagrangian presented in this subsection, when extended to the $b_1(1235)\to\omega\pi$ decay, in fact, gives the value of the ratio as $-0.043$.
+The ratios of the PWAs for the decays of the pseudovector mesons can be calculated via the expressions given in Eq. (\ref{avG2}) and Eq. (\ref{avG0}) by using the appropriate masses and energies.
+The $b_1(1235)\to\omega\pi$ decay is comparable to the $a_1(1260)\to\rho\pi$ decay, in that, the masses of the mesons involved and the 3-momenta carried by the decay products are nearly equal.
+Thus, one would expect the ratios of the PWAs to be nearly the same for both the decays.
+The Lagrangian with only contact interactions when extended to the $b_1(1235)\to\omega\pi$ decay, in fact, gives the value of the ratio as $-0.043$.
 However, the experimentally observed value is much different at $0.277\pm 0.027$ \cite{Zyla:2020zbs}.

-This discrepancy can be addressed by including the non-local interactions as well (see the discussions in Sec \ref{RnDPWA}).
+This discrepancy can be addressed by including nonlocal interactions in the Lagrangian.
+The observed value of the magnitude of the $D/S-$ratio for the $b_1(1235)\to\omega\pi$ decay can be explained if the coupling constants have the ratio $g_d^B/g_c^B = -0.659$ GeV$^{-2}$, as given the Table \ref{1pluspar} (see also the discussions in Sec \ref{RnDPWA}).
+We observe that this ratio is very close to $1/M_{b_1}^2$ in magnitude.
+Such a relation between the ratio of the coupling constants and the mass of the decaying state occurs in all the decays we have studied in this paper.

-\subsection{The $\pi_1(1670)\to f_1(1270)\pi$ decay}
+\subsection{The \texorpdfstring{$\pi_2(1670)\to f_2(1270)\pi$}{} decay}